-Loan from Lessor
+Loan from lessor

 In October 2020, the Company entered into a lease for approximately 1,356 square meters, which is allocated on 839 square meters of office space, and 518 square meters of laboratory space in Hørsholm, Denmark.
 In addition to the ordinary lease payments, the Company obtained financing from DTU Science Park A/S ("DTU") for rebuilding the laboratory facility and engineering building to match the Company's needs.
 The Company will repay the \$1.3 million financing at a fixed interest rate of 6% over 8 years.
 If the lease is terminated due to default by the Company before the outstanding balance, including interest accrued, has been repaid, the remaining balance is due immediately.
 The finance liability is recorded at amortized cost, which approximates fair value at the time of issuance.
-As of December 31, 2022, the Company is still in discussions with DTU on the actual costs incurred.
-For the years ended December 31, 2022 and 2021 interest expense related to the loan from lessor was \$0.2 million and \$nil, respectively.
-During the year ended December 31, 2022 the Company had additions for borrowings related to the loan from lessor of \$0.1 million.
+For the years ended December 31, 2023, 2022 and 2021 interest expense related to the loan from lessor was \$0.1 million, \$0.1 million and \$nil, respectively.
+During the years ended December 31, 2023 and 2022, the Company had additions for borrowings related to the loan from lessor of \$0.1 million.

 As a result of the structure of the DTU financing this amount is not included as Purchase of property, plant and equipment within the consolidated statements of cash flows.
-The leasehold improvements recognized will be subject for adjustment when the actual costs incurred are made available from DTU.